Olympus E-PL8 vs Panasonic TZ100

 It is notable that the E-PL8 has a hotshoe, while the TZ100 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-Both the E-PL8 and the TZ100 have been discontinued, but can regularly be found used on eBay.
+Both the E-PL8 and the TZ100 have been discontinued, but can regularly be found used on ebay.
 The TZ100 was replaced by the Panasonic TZ200, while the E-PL8 was followed by the Olympus E-PL9.
-Further information on the two cameras, as well as related accessories, can be found on the Olympus and Panasonic websites.
+Further information on the features and operation of the E-PL8 and TZ100 can be found, respectively, in the Olympus E-PL8 Manual (free pdf) or the online Panasonic TZ100 Manual.

 So how do things add up?
 Is there a clear favorite between the Olympus E-PL8 and the Panasonic TZ100?
+Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 Advantages of the Olympus PEN E-PL8: